OpenSourceEconomics/skillmodels/docs/source/names_and_concepts.rst

     * **nfac**: number of latent factors
     * **nperiods**: number of periods
     * **nstages**: number of stages
-    * **nemf**: number of elements in the mixture-of-normals distribution of the latent factors
+    * **nmixtures**: number of elements in the mixture-of-normals distribution of the latent factors
     * **nobs**: number of observations
     * **nupdates**: total number of Kalman updates, including those for anchoring equations